evolution-project/evox-docs/docs/index.md

 * Evolution Docs attempts to organize basic technical knowledge of Evolution in one place.

-* The goal is to educate and onboard power users faster.

 * Please submit your feedback and corrections directly on [GitHub](https://github.com/evolution-project/evox-docs/issues).

 * Contact ArtFix [ artfix@protonmail.com ]